openSUSE/news-o-o/_posts/2023-07-31-try-out-cdn-with-opensuse-repos.md

 ---

+For a while [Dirk Mueller](https://lists.opensuse.org/archives/list/factory@lists.opensuse.org/thread/4YOJ2MMSET5JN42T2H2GAHQG5MG5YGBT/) was working in the background to get a sponsored CDN subscription.
+Thanks to his effort [Fastly.com](https://www.fastly.com/) has agreed to sponsor the openSUSE project with bandwidth.
+We primarily intend to use it to improve the reachability (latency) of download.opensuse.org in various areas of the world, but of course can expand it to other usecases as well.
-[openSUSE-repos](https://github.com/openSUSE/openSUSE-repos) simplifies openSUSE repository management by utilizing [Repository Index Service (RIS)](https://en.opensuse.org/openSUSE:Standards_Repository_Index_Service) for core distribution repositories.

-The latest update switches users, who already use openSUSE-repos, to the new [cdn.opensuse.org](https://code.opensuse.org/leap/features/issue/128).
+[openSUSE-repos](https://github.com/openSUSE/openSUSE-repos) simplifies openSUSE repository management by utilizing [Repository Index Service (RIS)](https://en.opensuse.org/openSUSE:Standards_Repository_Index_Service) for core distribution repositories and its latest update switches users to the new [cdn.opensuse.org](https://code.opensuse.org/leap/features/issue/128).

 Change just landed in Tumbleweed, openSUSE Leap 15.5 users will receive it in the next few days via a maintenance update.
 The change will be available also as part of Leap Micro 5.5.
 Users who don't want to wait can get it from [Base:System/openSUSE-repos](https://build.opensuse.org/package/show/Base:System/openSUSE-repos).

 ### Installation of openSUSE-repos for your distribution